Brighton Kemptown and Peacehaven (UK Parliament constituency): Constituency profile

 The constituency takes in the eastern part of Brighton and semi-rural suburbs and villages stretching out to the east.

 The seat has a large student population, from those that attend the University of Brighton and University of Sussex.

+At 10.3% of the population, Brighton Kemptown and Peacehaven has the second highest proportion of LGBTQ+ people in the country.

 From west to east it includes Queen's Park; Kemptown, the centre of Brighton's LGBTQ+ community; the council estates of Whitehawk and Moulsecoomb; and beyond the racecourse affluent and genteel coastal villages like Rottingdean, Woodingdean, Saltdean and the town of Peacehaven.